Sherman Chung

-Summary
+Life and career

 Sherman Chung's childhood dream was to be a painter and pianist.

 When Chung was 21 years old in 2005, she participated in TVB International Chinese New Talent Singing Championship of Emperor Entertainment Group Co., Ltd. (EEG), and won the championship by singing Faye Wong's original song "Wonderful for Him" (Golden Mi Award), and joined Emperor Entertainment Group to practice for a year.

 In 2007, Chung officially debuted with "The Throes of Master".

 On October 2, 2009, the hit work "A Letter to Myself" was released, and with this song, it won 11 consecutive awards at the 2009 four major award ceremonies.

 In mid-March 2015, as the singer Deep Ng who was the same company was repeatedly exposed by the media for cheating while the woman was working in other places, she unilaterally announced their breakup.

 On July 11, 2020, Sherman Chung officially announced that she would leave from Emperor Entertainment Group and return to freelance in September of the same year.
 Her sister Sukie Chung supported her decision.